-The acronym FOB, which stands for "Free On Board" or "Freight On Board" is a shipping term used in retail to indicate who is responsible for paying transportation charges.
-It is the location where ownership of the merchandise transfers from seller to a buyer.
+The acronym FOB, which stands for "Free On Board" or "Freight On Board," is a shipping term used in retail to indicate who is responsible for paying transportation charges.
+It is the location where ownership of the merchandise transfers from seller to buyer.
 The seller pays the freight, and the buyer takes the title once it's been shipped.
-The buyer pays the transportation costs from the warehouse or vendor to store.
+The buyer pays the transportation costs from the warehouse or vendor to the store.

 FOB terms of sale establish which party (vendor or retailer) will be liable for the transportation costs, which party is in control of the movement of the goods, and when (date/time) the title passes to the buyer.
-In most cases, the freight hauler or delivery company (such as FedEx, UPS, Conway, etc.) is not involved, but in some instances, the freight hauler is liable as well.
+In most cases, the freight hauler or delivery company (such as FedEx, UPS, Conway) is not involved, but in some instances, the freight hauler is liable as well.
 A freight hauler is always liable for the damage it may cause in transit, though.

-If the FOB terms of sale indicate that it is "FOB delivered" then this implies that the shipper will be responsible for all of the carrier’s costs.
+If the FOB terms of sale indicate that it is "FOB delivered," then this implies that the shipper will be responsible for all of the carrier’s costs.
 If the terms of sale show "FOB origin," then this means that the buyer will take the title of the goods when they are shipped, and they will incur all the transportation costs from the shipping location to the final destination.

 Any vendor-client transaction should have the FOB terms spelled out very clearly in purchase orders.
 It's best for a retailer to have a standard set of terms that can be negotiated on a per-vendor basis.
-It will save headaches and cost down the road.
+This will save headaches and cost down the road.

 Terms and Conditions

-There are a few variations of FOB terms to be aware of.
-FOB origin means the buyer will assume the title of the goods as soon as the carrier/hauler picks up and signs for the shipment.
+- "FOB origin" means the buyer will assume the title of the goods as soon as the carrier/hauler picks up and signs for the shipment.

-If the terms include the phrase "FOB destination, freight collect," the seller has title and control over the shipment until it's been delivered, and the buyer is responsible for freight charges.
+- If the terms include the phrase "FOB destination, freight collect," the seller has title and control over the shipment until it's been delivered, and the buyer is responsible for freight charges.